Mobile advertising group

 Tremor Video is a programmatic video platform which matches advertisers to their audiences and delivers custom video experience across screens.

 The big news is that Taptica is merging with RhythmOne – formerly known as Blinkx, the digital ad specialist spun out from Autonomy in the noughties.

 The deal is structured as an offer by Taptica that will see it owning 50.1% of the enlarged group and Rhythm One owning the remaining 49.9%.

 “A merger will form one of the leading video advertising companies in the US, delivering significant economies of scale, product offering, revenue synergies and supply chains to compete with the industry leaders,” said the statement.

-According to reports, the new, enlarged company will operate under the Taptica and be run by Ofer Druker, currently the head of Taptica’s US business.
+The enlarged company will operate under the Taptica name and be run by Ofer Druker, currently the head of Taptica’s US business.

 How is it doing

 A brief announcement in mid-January confirmed that cash totalled US$54.4mln at the end of December, while Taptica also said that trading in 2018 had been “in line with management expectations”.